-The more you chase weight gain (or loss), the more metabolic problems you will create and the longer your healthy weight will remain elusive.
+The more you chase weight loss, the more metabolic problems you will create and the longer your healthy weight will remain elusive.
 Low-fat diets, calorie restriction, and excess exercise will all add to the metabolic dysfunction, worsen the adrenal issues, and prolong the problem.
 (You’ve probably already tried all those anyway.)

 There are several mechanisms by which Adrenal Dysfunction or a stress response dysfunction can lead to weight problems.
 The majority of these problems lead to the gaining of weight, but there is also a percentage of patients who will lose weight and who have a hard time keeping weight on.
 1) The ability to convert food into a universal form of energy in the body is compromised (my definition of metabolism); 2) The thyroid, the engine of your body, is suppressed; and 3) the main adrenal stress hormone, cortisol, makes you gain and hold onto fat.